Feedback, Complaints and Appeals

 - Any complaint which appears to be related to any illegal activity such as theft, assault etc. will be referred to the appropriate authority after discussion with the person making the complaint

-- Where a complaint cannot be resolved informally, an official complaint should be lodged in writing, within 14 days of the event or issue to which the complaint pertains
+- Where a complaint cannot be resolved informally, an official complaint should be lodged in writing, within 10 working days of the event or issue to which the complaint pertains

 - Complainants can lodge complaints in writing by